-- Preheat the oven to 350F degrees.
-Line the bottom and sides of a 9x13 inch pan with parchment paper, or line with aluminum foil and lightly grease.
+- Preheat the oven to 350F degrees (180C or 170 on a fan forced oven).
+Line the bottom and sides of an 8x8 inch (20x20 cm) pan with parchment paper so that there's an overhang around the sides.
+Alternatively, you can line with aluminum foil leaving an overhang around the sides, or lightly grease.

 - In a separate bowl beat the eggs and sugar for at least 4 minutes, or until they become pale in color and double in volume.

-- Beat the eggs into the melted butter & cocoa powder.
+- Beat the eggs into the melted butter and cocoa mixture.

-- Using a rubber spatula or wooden spoon, gently stir in the salt and flour.
+- Using a rubber spatula or wooden spoon, gently fold in the flour and salt.

 - Optionally stir in the chocolate chips or chopped nuts.

-- Pour the batter into the prepared pan and bake for 30-35 minutes, or until the top looks set and an inserted toothpick comes out clean or with a few damp crumbs.
+- Pour the batter into the prepared pan and bake for about 28-32 minutes, or until the top looks set and an inserted toothpick comes out with a few damp crumbs.